The 20 Best Congenital Aplastic Anemia Doctors in The United States

 English, Korean

 Dr. Moonjung Jung is an Assistant Professor of Medicine at the Johns Hopkins University School of Medicine.
 Dr. Jung graduated Summa Cum Laude from Ewha Womans University College of Medicine in Seoul, South Korea.
 She then completed the Internal Medicine residency training at Houston Methodist Hospital, Weill Cornell Medical College, Houston, TX and the Hematology and Medical Oncology fellowship training at National Institutes of Health, Bethesda, MD.
 In 2016, Dr. Jung joined the Rockefeller University as an Instructor in Clinical investigation.
 She received M.S. in Clinical Investigation from the Rockefeller University.
 In 2021, Dr. Jung joined the Johns Hopkins University School of Medicine as faculty in the Division of Hematology.
 Dr. Jung is rated as a Distinguished provider by MediFind in the treatment of Congenital Aplastic Anemia.
-Her top areas of expertise are Fanconi Anemia, Congenital Aplastic Anemia, Aplastic Anemia, and Anemia.
+She is also highly rated in 4 other conditions, according to our data.
+Her clinical expertise encompasses Fanconi Anemia, Congenital Aplastic Anemia, Aplastic Anemia, and Anemia.
+Dr. Jung is board certified in American Board Of Internal Medicine.

 Languages Spoken: